Criminal Justice

 CRJ 219 - Sentencing Alternatives and the Juvenile Delinquent

 Prerequisites: CRJ 215.
+A sem

 Description: A seminar course that will focus on presenting functional sentencing alternatives for juvenile delinquents and persons in need of supervision (PINS).
 The course objectives will involve instruction supported by an active learning environment, including campus-based fieldwork.
 Students will participate in conflict resolution and mediation, teen court scenarios, diversion programs and a wide variety of other community based sentencing alternatives.
 Students, under faculty supervision, will have an opportunity to interface with agencies that provide alternative sentencing programs in Nassau County.
 SUNY GEN ED-n/a; NCC GEN ED-n/a